mistersquiish/HungryNow/README.md

 - [x] Core Data
 - [x] Popups for various errors
 - [x] MapKit

+# Issues
+- [ ] Animation for dismissal of errors on MapView
+- [ ] Picture quality
+- [ ] User input for query limit
+- [ ] MapView UIViewRepresentation lag on update

 # Challenges
 - [x] Synthesizing SwiftUI with vanilla Swift UIKit and storyboard